The Napoleon Rooms are open from Tuesday to Sunday for guided tours and the Chimay rooms are open on Saturdays and Sundays for everyone.

-From December 21st, 2019 to January 5th, 2020, there will be a special opening at the Palace of Versailles of the Napoleon Rooms in the attic of the South Wing – an integral part of the Historic Galleries converted by Louis-Philippe.
-Visitors will be able to explore the Palace’s collection – the world’s largest – of Napoleonic works, including historical paintings and painted and sculpted portraits.
+This summer 2021, there will be a special opening at the Palace of Versailles of the Napoleon Rooms in the attic of the South Wing – an integral part of the Historic Galleries converted by Louis-Philippe.
+Visitors will be able to visit in guided tours the Palace’s collection – the world’s largest – of Napoleonic works, including historical paintings and painted and sculpted portraits.

 These rooms tell the story of the key events of the Empire period in a chronological and themed presentation – from the establishment of the regime in May 1804 up to its fall, during the first abdication in 1814 and then the defeat at Waterloo on 18 June 1815.